Adelaide Solar Panels

 Buying Solar is a lot like buying any electrical appliance.
 Let’s use the example of a TV.

 TV.’s come in all sizes at all different prices.
 Different brands, different features, different quality, different warranties, big brands, obscure brands, good brands, cheaper brands, good picture and sound through to poor picture and poor sound.

 We have all bought a TV before, so we understand that, but we might not have bought Solar before.

 Don’t despair!
 We have used our knowledge and experience to match products together to make choosing simple.

-Bronze is an economical option for budget conscious people who want solar Adelaide that still want a good system.
+Bronze is an economical option for budget conscious people who want solar and still want a good system.
 Importantly it’s not too cheap.
 We can buy cheaper equipment – but we won’t go there.
 You can pay too little for Solar.
 Be warned!

 Gold is another step up again, same panels as the Silver but with the added advantage of Optimisers.
 An optimiser on the back of each panel offers peak individual performance for each panel.
 This system can be 18% more efficient than a “string” inverter setup.

 A system with optimisers can be as efficient as Micro Inverters, but is simpler with less inherent problems.

 We also offer an All Black option which looks really good, especially on a dark roof.